 Most Students Are Honest on Their College Applications

-In our experience, we have found most students to be very honest in offering information on their college applications, but every now and then a student will ask us what if I embellish on the hours per week or weeks per year that I spend on an activity, what if I say that I was the president of a particular club when in fact they were not.
+In our experience, most students are honest when sharing information on their college applications, but every now and then a student will ask us if they can embellish, for example, the hours per week or weeks per year that they spend on an activity.
+Or if they can say they were the president of a particular club when in fact they were not.
 Or if they can say they invented some amazing gadget.
-Or if they could say they spent the summer cleaning Yala National Park in Sri Lanka?
-Our answer is always the same.
-You don’t want to risk getting rejected because you lied on your application, no matter how small that lie may seem to you.
+Or if they could say they spent the summer cleaning Yala National Park in Sri Lanka.
+Our answer, of course, is always the same.
+No, no, no. Applicants do not want to risk being denied admission because they lied on their applications, irrespective of how small that lie may seem to them at the time.
 Not to mention…it’s just not right!

-You have to assume that a lie or an inconsistency on a college application can be found out.
-Let’s suppose that you write on your application that as a member of your school’s chess club, you are involved 20 hours per week, 40 weeks per year.
-Then another student from your school applies to the same college(s) and says that as a member of the same chess club, he is involved only 5 hours per week, and 20 weeks per year.
-While it might be easier to believe the applicant who includes less time on his activity sheet, it’s just as easy to call the school and speak with the guidance counselor who can then speak with the advisor of the chess club to find out the truth.
+One has to assume that a lie or an inconsistency on a college application can be found out.
+Let’s suppose that a student writes on their application that as a member of the school’s chess club, she’s involved 20 hours per week and 40 weeks per year.
+Then another student from the student’s school applies to the same college(s) and says that as a member of the same chess club, he is involved only 5 hours per week and 20 weeks per year.
+While it might be easier to believe the applicant who includes less time on his activity sheet, it’s just as easy for an admissions officer to call the school and speak with the school counselor who can then speak with the advisor of the chess club to find out the truth.

 Universities Are Already Implementing College Admissions Policing Methods